coq/bot/README.md

     [**@coqbot**](https://gitlab.com/coqbot) as a project member with
     "Developer" role (so that it can push new branches).

-  - go to "Settings" / "Webhooks" and create two webhooks: one with URL <https://coqbot.herokuapp.com/pipeline> that will only be triggered by pipeline events, and one with URL
+  - go to "Settings" / "Webhooks" and create one webhook whose URL is
-    <https://coqbot.herokuapp.com/job> that will only be triggered by
+    <https://coqbot.herokuapp.com/gitlab> that will be triggered by
-    job events.
+    pipeline events and job events.

   By default, **@coqbot** assumes that both GitHub and GitLab repositories share the same URL except for the "lab" replacing the "hub" part.
 If